 Instead of manual calculation, investors can also resort to utilising a payout ratio calculator to eliminate the chances of miscalculation.

-From this understanding, another formula for the payout ratio can also be derived as follows –
+From this understanding, another formula for the this ratio can also be derived as follows –

 Dividend Payout Ratio + Retention Ratio = 1 [1 represents the whole of net income]